-UNEP actively promotes the conservation and sustainable use of biological diversity in the Pan-European region by, inter alia, servicing the Pan-European Biological and Landscape Diversity Strategy (PEBLDS) and providing expert and technical assistance to countries of Eastern Europe, Caucasus and Central Asia.
-To monitor and reduce the degradation and loss of biodiversity resources in Europe, several national and international organizations developed the PEBLDS in 1994.
-UNEP and the Council of Europe have shared the joint Secretariat of the PEBLDS since 1995.
+UNEP actively promotes the conservation and sustainable use of biological diversity in the Pan-European region by providing Secretariat services to the Pan-European Biodiversity Platform and providing expert and technical assistance to countries of Eastern Europe, Caucasus, Central Asia, and the Western Balkans.

 Pan-European 2020 Strategy for Biodiversity

 In 2011, the Pan-European 2020 Strategy for Biodiversity was endorsed as the successor of The Pan-European Biological and Landscape Diversity Strategy (PEBLDS), which was set up following the Rio Earth Summit and the adoption of the United Nations "Convention on Biological Diversity".
 It was adopted at the 3rd Ministerial Conference "An Environment for Europe" held in October 1995 in Sofia (Bulgaria).
 The principal aim of the Strategy was to find a consistent response to the decline of biological and landscape diversity in Europe and to ensure the sustainability of the natural environment.

 The Sixth Biodiversity in Europe Conference held in April 2013 in Batumi (Georgia) reaffirmed the new institutional arrangement, creating the Pan-European Biodiversity Platform, identified areas on which the new Platform should focus its work and initiated a process for the development of a work plan to follow up the Pan-European 2020 Strategy.